 Minor league baseball team apologizes to Ocasio-Cortez over 'misleading and offensive' Memorial Day video

-A Washington Nationals minor-league affiliate apologized Monday for a Memorial Day tribute video that appeared to show an image of Rep. Alexandria Ocasio-Cortez, D-N.Y., in between dictators Kim Jong Un and Fidel Castro while former President Ronald Reagan spoke of the “enemies of freedom.”
+A Washington Nationals minor league affiliate apologized Monday for a Memorial Day tribute video that appeared to show an image of Rep. Alexandria Ocasio-Cortez, D-N.Y., between dictators Kim Jong Un and Fidel Castro while former President Ronald Reagan spoke of the “enemies of freedom.”

-Fresno Grizzlies team president Derek Franks told KSEE-TV playing the video was “truly an oversight.”
+Fresno Grizzlies team president, Derek Franks, told KSEE-TV playing the video was “truly an oversight.”
 The team also released a statement apologizing for playing the clip.

 MILWAUKEE BREWERS' JEREMY JEFFRESS NARROWLY DODGES LINE DRIVE HEADING FOR HIS HEAD